History of Alcoholics Anonymous: An Akron group and a New York group

-After he and Smith worked with AA members three and four, Bill Dotson and Ernie G., and an initial Akron group was established, Wilson returned to New York and began hosting meetings in his home in the fall of 1935.
+After he and Smith worked with AA members three and four, Bill Dotson and Ernie G., an initial Akron group was established.
+Wilson returned to New York and began hosting meetings in his home in the fall of 1935.

 Wilson allowed alcoholics to live in his home for long periods without paying rent and board.
 This practice of providing a halfway house was started by Bob Smith and his wife Anne.
 Wilson's wife, Lois, not only worked at a department store and supported Wilson and his unpaying guests, but she also did all the cooking and cleaning.
 She also tried to help many of the alcoholics that came to live with them.
 She was attacked by one man with a kitchen knife after she refused his advances, and another man committed suicide by gassing himself on their premises.
 Later they found that he had stolen and sold off their best clothes.
 Wilson stopped the practice in 1936 when he saw that it did little to help alcoholics recover.
 The Wilsons did not become disillusioned with the Oxford Group until later; they attended the Oxford Group meetings at the Calvary Church on a regular basis and went to a number of the Oxford Group "house parties" up until 1937.